-While under treatment with Ciproflox
+While taking Ciproflox

-Tell your doctor immediately, if any of the following occurs during treatment with Ciproflox.
+Tell your doctor immediately, if any of the following occurs while taking Ciproflox.
 Your doctor will decide whether treatment with Ciproflox needs to be stopped.

-- Severe, sudden allergic reaction (an anaphylactic reaction/shock, angio-oedema).
-Even with the first dose, there is a rare chance that you may experience a severe allergic reaction with the following symptoms: tightness in the chest, feeling dizzy, feeling sick or faint, or experience dizziness on standing.
-If this happens, tell your doctor immediately since the administration of Ciproflox will have to be stopped. - Pain and swelling in the joints, and tendinitis may occur occasionally, particularly if you are elderly and are also being treated with corticosteroids.
+• Severe, sudden allergic reaction (an anaphylactic reaction/shock, angio-oedema).
+Even with the first dose, there is a small chance that you may experience a severe allergic reaction with the following symptoms: tightness in the chest, feeling dizzy, sick or faint, or experiencing dizziness when standing up.
+If this happens, stop taking Ciproflox and contact your doctor immediately.

+• Pain and swelling in the joints and tendinitis may occur occasionally, particularly if you are elderly and are also being treated with corticosteroids.
 Inflammation and ruptures of tendons may occur even within the first 48 hours of treatment or up to several months after discontinuation of Ciproflox therapy.
-At the first sign of any pain or inflammation stop taking Ciproflox , contact your doctor and rest the painful area.
-Avoid any unnecessary exercise as this might increase the risk of a tendon rupture. - If you suffer from epilepsy or other neurological conditions such as cerebral ischemia or stroke, you may experience side effects associated with the central nervous system.
+At the first sign of any pain or inflammation stop taking Ciproflox, contact your doctor and rest the painful area.
+Avoid any unnecessary exercise, as this might increase the risk of a tendon rupture.

+• If you suffer from epilepsy or other neurological conditions such as cerebral ischemia or stroke, you may experience side effects associated with the central nervous system.
 If seizure happens, stop taking Ciproflox and contact your doctor immediately.

-- You may experience symptoms of neuropathy such as pain, burning, tingling, numbress and/or muscle weakness.
-If this happens, stop taking Ciproflox and contact your doctor immediately. - You may experience psychiatric reactions after first administration of ciprofloxacin.
+• You may experience symptoms of neuropathy such as pain, burning, tingling, numbress and/or muscle weakness.
+If this happens, stop taking Ciproflox and contact your doctor immediately.

+• You may experience psychiatric reactions the first time you take Ciproflox .
 If you suffer from depression or psychosis, your symptoms may become worse under treatment with Ciproflox .
 In rare cases, depression or psychosis can progress to thoughts of suicide, suicide attempts, or completed suicide.
-If this happens, contact your doctor immediately. - Hypoglycemia has been reported most often in diabetic patients, predominantly in elderly population.
-If this happens, contact your doctor immediately. - Diarrhoea may develop while you are on antibiotics, including Ciproflox, or even several weeks after you have stopped using them.
+If this happens, contact your doctor immediately.

+• Hypoglycemia has been reported most often in diabetic patients, predominantly in elderly population.
+If this happens, contact your doctor immediately.

+• Diarrhoea may develop while you are taking antibiotics, including Ciproflox, or even several weeks after you have stopped taking them.
 If it becomes severe or persistent or you notice that your stool contains blood or mucus, stop taking Ciproflox and contact your doctor immediately, as this can be life-threatening.
-Do not take medicines that stop or slow down bowel movements. - If your eyesight becomes impaired or if your eyes seem to be otherwise affected, consult an eye specialist immediately. - Your skin becomes more sensitive to sunlight or ultraviolet (UV) light under treatment with Ciproflox .
-Avoid exposure to strong sunlight or artificial UV light such as sunbeds. - Tell the doctor or laboratory staff that you are taking Ciproflox if you have to provide a blood or urine sample. - If you suffer from kidney problems, tell the doctor because your dose may need to be adjusted. - Ciproflox may cause liver damage.
-If you notice any symptoms such as loss of appetite, jaundice (yellowing of the skin), dark urine, itching, or tenderness of the stomach, contact your doctor immediately. - Ciproflox may cause a reduction in the number of white blood cells and your resistance to infection may be decreased.
+Do not take medicines that stop or slow down bowel movements.

+• If your eyesight becomes impaired or if your eyes seem to be otherwise affected, consult an eye specialist immediately.

+• Your skin becomes more sensitive to sunlight or ultraviolet (UV) light when taking Ciproflox .
+Avoid exposure to strong sunlight, or artificial UV light such as sunbeds.

+• Tell the doctor or laboratory staff that you are taking Ciproflox if you have to provide a blood or urine sample.

+• If you suffer from kidney problems, tell the doctor because your dose may need to be adjusted.

+• Ciproflox may cause liver damage.
+If you notice any symptoms such as loss of appetite, jaundice (yellowing of the skin), dark urine, itching, or tenderness of the stomach, contact your doctor immediately.

+• Ciproflox may cause a reduction in the number of white blood cells and your resistance to infection may be decreased.
 If you experience an infection with symptoms such as fever and serious deterioration of your general condition, or fever with local infection symptoms such as sore throat/pharynx/mouth or urinary problems you should see your doctor immediately.
 A blood test will be taken to check possible reduction of white blood cells (agranulocytosis).
 It is important to inform your doctor about your medicine.